897 words

 Rebuilding the Mailboxes#

-In the Exchange Admin Center:
+Over in the Exchange Admin Center:

 1. Disabled the broken mailboxes (so user accounts remain in AD)